jakob-bagterp/browserist/docs/user-guide/xpath/basics.md

 /html/body/main/div/h1
 ```

-Most web pages or much more complicated that this with containers and several other, and so you often type cumbersome, long XPath expressions.
-Most often you want to avoid absolute XPath expressions.
+This is also called a _full XPath_.
+Most web pages are much more complicated than this, e.g. with containers and other nested elements, and so you end up typing cumbersome, long XPath expressions.
+Most often you want to avoid absolute XPath expressions and use the relative variation instead.

 ### Relative XPath
 With a relative XPath expression, you can target an `id` attribute or other anchor points to simplify the expression.
 This also makes it more readable: